jk-gan/my-website/posts/rust-str-string.md

 >This conversion is very inexpensive, and so generally, functions will accept `&str`s as arguments unless they need a `String` for some specific reason.

 ### Which one should I use?
-Generally, if you don't want to owned or mutate the string value, you should be using `&str`, and vise versa.
+Generally, if you don't want to own or mutate the string value, you should be using `&str`, and vise versa.